codio/site/source/docs/content/authoring/collaboration/conflicts.html.md

 </html>
 ```

 You should remove the markers so that only the correct content remains.
-It is up to you to decide whether you want to remote or local content to prevail.
+It is up to you to decide whether you want the remote or local content to prevail.

 ``` html
 <html>